GUSecLab/versatilis/index.md

 widespread with information access controls in place in at least 60 countries[^5].

-This project aims to develop algorithms, communication protocols, and implementations that achieve censorship resistance as a "side-effect" of providing other desirable Internet communication features.
+The Versātilis Project aims to develop algorithms, communication protocols, and implementations that achieve censorship resistance as a "side-effect" of providing other desirable Internet communication features.
 This project takes a radically different approach than prior work towards